cx-olquinjica/Deep-Learning-Personal-Notebooks/README.md

 14) NLP: Applications [d2l.ai chapter 16](hdoh)
     - RNN
     - Transformers
+    - Good chance to check and contribute to the only ChatGPT-like [ChatRWKV](https://github.com/BlinkDL/ChatRWKV) 100% RNN language model
 15) Final Project (probably the biggest having into account how Large Language Models have become so popular), it will be divided in different sub-projects:
     - Transformer in NLP
         - Machine Translation